 Rules

-Many user stories have a variety of rules to make the associated functionality robust.
-A splitting option is to relax the rules for the first user story and handle them in a subsequent one.
+Many user stories have a variety of rules to produce robust functionality.
+One option for splitting user stories is to relax the rules for the first user story and handle them in a subsequent one.
 Examples include:

-• You can build the first user story, then worry about adhering to performance requirements in one or more subsequent stories.
+• Building the first user story, then worrying about adhering to performance requirements in one or more subsequent stories.

-• The initial story can be “open,” allowing any sort of data entry.
-Then a later user story can add validation to enforce maximum lengths, required fields, etc.
+• Making the initial “open,” allowing any sort of data entry.
+Later user stories can add validation methods to enforce maximum lengths, required fields, etc.

-• The first story is completed without adhering to standards, and a subsequent one can address them.
-For example, the feature is built with no encryption at first, then encryption is added in a later story.
+• Completing the first story without adhering to standards and addressing them in future user stories.
+For example, the feature is built with no encryption at first, and then encryption is added in a later story.

 Splitting User Stories is an Art – Not a Science